turingschool-examples/code_retreat/README.md

 During each work session you will pair program with another developer.
 Sessions may have one or more constraints that you're strongly encouraged to follow.

-Included in this repo is a `robot_test.rb` that will guide you through building a robot simulator.
+Included in this repo is `robot_test.rb` that will guide you.

 ### `Robot`